d4rks1d33/Kali-Pi-Tail-with-monitor-mode-for-Raspberry-pi-zero-2-W/README.md

-# 🛠️ Enabling Monitor Mode on Raspberry Pi Zero 2 W with Pwnagotchi Firmware
+# 🛠️ Enabling Monitor Mode on Raspberry Pi Zero 2 W with Pwnagotchi Firmware (With packet injection working)

 This guide walks you through extracting working Wi-Fi firmware from a Pwnagotchi image and using it to enable monitor mode on Kali Linux running on a Raspberry Pi Zero 2 W.